stgraham11/vampirethepolitening/character_creation.md

 #### Nominally neutral
 TBD

-## Derived stats: Willpower and Humanity
-### Humanity
-Humanity is just what it sounds like, and ranges between 1 and 10.
-Let's look at some scores:
-* 0 - you are nothing but the Thirst now, and have to make a new character
-* 4 - the kind of guy who unironically says "he had it coming" after a casual murder
-* 7 - the average person, even the living, breathing type
-* 10 - a Catholic saint; you seek to do no harm and you'd die in pain before you'd kill

-Low Humanity scores mean you're an asshole and may have trouble blending in.
-Eventually, nearly every elder vampire ends up with a low score - but how long that takes is the story of your character, basically.
-Your starting Humanity is equal to your Conscience plus your Self-control.

-### Willpower
-Willpower also ranges between 1 and 10.
-It is an exhaustible supply of personal determination that can be used to add 'oomph' to most any roll you attempt to make, but once you're out, you're out until you can do something that "recharges the batteries" so to speak.
-Your starting maximum is equal to your Courage.

 ## Freebies
 This is where it gets good y'all.
 You get 15 discretionary 'freebie' points to beef up any of the areas we've been over so far.
 Since (as you may have noticed) there's no randomness in WoD character creation, this is your biggest chance to differentiate yourself from the rest of your group right here, in the allocation of these points.
 They're very special; Abilities above 3, Willpower above 5, and Disciplines above 3 are only possible at creation through these points.